bburns/LanguageModels/doc/report/Report.md

 <!-- Student clearly defines a benchmark result or threshold for comparing
 performances of solutions obtained. -->

+For the benchmark model a simple n-gram model will be used - this is a standard approach for next word prediction.
+A nested dictionary is created based on the training data, which counts occurrences of n-tuples of words.
+These are then normalized to get a probability distribution, which can be used to predict the most likely words following a sequence.

 n-grams - 1,2,3,4 trained on 1m words, 5-gram trained on billions (google)?